Michelin-starred Asian fusion w/ innovative dishes & unpretentious vibe. Must-try pork belly, quail & unique desserts.

-"Customers highly recommend dishes such as the pork belly, seared octopus with pork XO sauce, lamb chops, quail, and snow crab noodles.
+"Standout dishes include the pork belly, quail, and snow crab dashi butter noodles, all highly praised by diners.
 The Chinese 'beignets' for dessert are also a must-try."

 Important Note